sabrineChe/documentation/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: webmaster@datamanager.kit.edu

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the Apache 2.0 license